 Key Points to Remember

-- Treatment options range from conservative management and infection control to surgical extraction
+- Treatment options range from conservative management and infection control to surgical extraction, depending on clinical findings.

 Frequently Asked Questions